Free-Object-Hub/.github/profile/README.md

 # Architecture

 Historically, GDPS Helper consisted of two separate monoliths: client and PHP server.
-Object Hub adopted this tradition and took it to the extreme (GHE-based client + openGo/openRust backends)
+Object Hub adopted this tradition and took it to the extreme (GHE-based client + openGo backend)

 ## Client
 The Object Hub client can be described in one phrase - "what the hell, did you recreate Windows NT?"